chef-training/chef-adventures/README.md

 The content is separated into episodes.

 ```
-...newb raises the ChefDK and watches it shimmer...
+...Newb raises the ChefDK and watches it shimmer...
       /| ________________
 O|===|* >________________>
       \|